 Giant Aluminium Alloy range

-As mentioned above, Giant road bikes start with an Alinium alloy frame range namely, Contend, Contend SL and the Contend AR.
+As mentioned above, Giant road bikes start with an Aluminium alloy frame range namely, Contend, Contend SL and the Contend AR.
 Before we look at each bike range in turn, here are the benefits of alunium alloy frames.

 Characteristics of aluminium alloy frames